 20.8 x 31.0 cm ⏐ 8.2 x 12.2 in (300dpi)

 MARCO ANSALONI / EURELIOS / SCIENCE PHOTO LIBRARY MARCO ANSALONI / EURELIOS / SCIENCE PHOTO LIBRARY

 Egyptian papyrus conservation.
-Italian papyrologist Corrado Basile (right) training two researchers at the Laboratory of Papyrology at the Egyptian Museum of Cairo, Egypt.
+Vacuum-packed papyrus scroll being examined in the Laboratory of Papyrology at the Egyptian Museum of Cairo, Egypt.
 This laboratory, opened in 2005, is a joint effort between papyrus experts in Italy and Egypt.
 Training is given in conservation techniques, allowing preservation and reproduction of the thousands of papyrus scrolls kept at this museum.
 Papyrus was used for written records by many ancient civilisations, including the Greeks and the Romans, and is thought to have been first used in Ancient Egypt.
 The oldest surviving papyrus scrolls are over two thousand years old.

 Model release not required.
 Property release not required.